snpsuen/Kubernetes_Kafka_Mosquitto_MongoDB/README.md

 END
 ~~~
 <p>
-3. Deploy Mosquitto MQTT broker.
+(3) Deploy Mosquitto MQTT broker.

 ~~~
 kubectl apply -f https://raw.githubusercontent.com/snpsuen/Kubernetes_Kafka_Mosquitto_MongoDB/main/mosquitto.yaml
 ~~~
 <p>
-4. Deploy Kafka Zookeeper.
+(4) Deploy Kafka Zookeeper.
 We will start with one zookeeper pod in this case.

 ~~~
 kubectl apply -f https://raw.githubusercontent.com/snpsuen/Kubernetes_Kafka_Mosquitto_MongoDB/main/zookeeper.yaml
 ~~~
 <p>
-5. Deploy Kafka broker.
+(5) Deploy Kafka broker.
 We will start with one Kafka pod in this case.
+There are two important points to note.
+1. Create a sub-directory in the path /var/tmp/kafa/data and assign ownership to appuser.
+It will be mounted by the Kafaka broker afterward.
+2. Avoid using the name "kafka" to denote the K8s service for the Kafka pod.
+FOr example, the service is named "kafka-svc" here.
+Otherwise, the pod will fail to run and produce this error message "port is deprecated.
+Please use KAFKA_ADVERTISED_LISTENERS instead."